-For most people, the answer is no, although you may need to do a little math to figure out what’s best for you.
+For most people, the answer is no, although you might need to do a little math to figure out what’s best for you.

-However, if you’re a heavy user, it may make sense to splurge on a card with a fee.
-A few years back, I interviewed a frequent flier who told me he happily paid somewhere in the ballpark of $400 annually for his premier airline card.
-It was money well-spent because it included a sky club membership valued at somewhere around $700 per year.
+However, if you’re a heavy user, it might make sense to splurge on a card with a fee.
+A few years back, I interviewed a frequent traveler who told me he happily paid around $400 annually for his premier airline card.
+It was money well-spent, he said, because it included a sky club membership valued at around $700 per year.

-He would have bought that membership anyway, which meant he was saving money before he spent a single cent on the card.
+He would have bought that membership anyway, which meant he was saving money before he spent a single cent with the card.

-Look at the rewards you earn versus the annual fee and see if the card pays off.
-Be realistic, though.
-Don’t calculate in the value of perks you’ll never use when deciding if the annual fee is worthwhile.
+Look at the rewards you earn — and those you actually will use — compared with the annual fee and see if the card pays off.